imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 $$ J(\theta) = \| A_t - \pi_\theta(o_t) \|_1 $$

-Here is my sketch of the super simple architecture:
+Below is a sketch of this elegant, streamlined architecture:

 ![](/img/blog/2025-01-31-why-bc-not-rl/act_arch.jpeg)

-I took 200 expert demos and trained a simple ACT policy to solve PushT with a 78% success rate (a big jump from RL's 0%)!
+Using 200 expert demonstrations, I trained a simple ACT policy to solve the PushT task—achieving a 78% success rate (a dramatic improvement over RL’s 0% on this task).

 <div style="max-width: 400px; margin: 0 auto;">
   <div class="embed-responsive embed-responsive-1by1">